Do you need a copy of your immunization records from UHS?

 Incoming students are expected to submit their immunization records, preferably at least 30 days before classes begin.

 However, students who received immunizations in the State of Michigan do not need to submit Michigan immunization records, because UHS will have access to them.
-Please submit all other immunization records.
+Please submit any other immunization records.

 Here's how to submit immunization records:

 1. COLLECT YOUR RECORDS:

 Gather records from your health care provider(s).
 Alternatively, you may want to ask for records from your high school or other institutions where immunizations were required.

 Ask your health care provider to complete page 2 (and you complete page 1) of the Immunization Form for New Students (PDF)

 3. SUBMIT YOUR RECORDS:

 You may upload at most four separate PDF documents.